 If you have suffered an injury whilst on holiday, you may have certain questions in mind regarding the responsibilities of the tour operator, hotel, or transport provider who own the equipment that caused your injury.
 On this page, you will find some general guidance relating to typical injuries sustained whilst on holiday, and the eligibility criteria for making a claim.

 If you have a specific question about an accident you suffered whilst on holiday, you may find our video FAQ guides useful.
 Take a look at these videos here.

 Claiming compensation for injuries sustained on a foreign holiday

 Unfortunately, accidents while on holiday abroad happen all too often.
 Typical events that give rise to personal injuries for holidaymakers, leading to holiday injury claims, include:

-- being involved a road traffic accident while travelling.
+- Being involved in a road traffic accident while travelling

 When one experiences a horrible ordeal such as any of those referred to above in a foreign place, the overriding urge is to get back home to familiar settings and to put the whole thing behind you.

 Once home, the notion of returning to the scene of the crime to seek redress for the wrong which has been occasioned to you is the last thing that most people would think of doing.

 Imagine having to travel abroad again to grapple with a totally unfamiliar and unwelcoming legal system in a foreign language that you have a smattering of expressions in, at best.

 This is where the Package Holidays and Travel Trade Act 1995 comes to the aid of injured holidaymakers.
 Put simply, section 20 of the Act provides that if you’ve been injured on a foreign holiday that was organised by an Irish package holiday provider or travel agent, you may be entitled to bring a claim for compensation in Ireland once you get back home.